 There are still a lot of unknowns, including exactly how deadly the virus is.
 And SARS-CoV-2 is a new coronavirus and hadn’t infected people before the outbreak in China, so no one has prior immunity to it.
 That means everyone is susceptible to getting infected and transmitting the virus to others, so it can spread rapidly and widely.

-If there’s a sudden, big spike in U.S. cases like we’ve seen in other countries, COVID-19 patients could have to compete for hospital space with other sick people.
+A sudden, big spike in U.S. cases like we’ve seen in other countries would mean that COVID-19 patients could have to compete for hospital space with other sick people.
 Too big a spike could overwhelm hospitals.

 Scientists and public health officials also worry about people in high-risk groups — including older adults or people with underlying health conditions — who appear more likely to develop severe disease.